MerosCrypto/Meros/docs/Protocol/Transactions.md

 - nonce: The nonce for this Mint.
 The first has a nonce of 0, the second has a nonce of 1...

 Mints have no inputs, yet are considered to be created by "minter".
-It has a single output, whose key is a BLS Public Key and whose amount is the amount being minted.
+It has a single output, whose key is a nickname and whose amount is the amount being minted.

-The hash is defined as `Blake2b-384("\0" + nonce + output.key + output.amount)`, where nonce takes up 4 bytes, the output key 48 bytes, and the output amount 8 bytes.
+The hash is defined as `Blake2b-384("\0" + nonce + output.key + output.amount)`, where nonce takes up 4 bytes, the output key 4 bytes, and the output amount 8 bytes.

 ### Claim